poult-lab/daily-word/english_words_ learning.md

 21.dub  [dʌb]

 [verb] Therefore, people of independent directors even dubbed the "Vase Director."
+What cause for this difference?
+Korean composer Chin Un-suk won the Ernst von Siemens Music Prize, dubbed the Nobel Prize of classical music, Thursday, becoming the first Asian to do so.

-What cause for this difference?"to give sb/sth a particular name, often in a humorous or critical way"
+"to give sb/sth a particular name, often in a humorous or critical way"

-#### 20210330.13
+#### 20210330.14

 01.pending [ˈpendɪŋ]